rwieruch/blog_robinwieruch_content/linear-algebra-matrix-javascript.md

 // ]
 {{< /highlight >}}

-You can put these things in matrices now, rather than executing every function on its own.
+You can put these computations in matrices now, rather than executing every function on its own.
 A loop becomes one matrix operation.
-On a higher level you can say that a unvectorized implementation becomes a vectorized implementation.
-Thus is becomes computational efficient when performing machine learning algorithms and simpler as well.
-Furthermore, these matrix operations are used in a **normal equation** which is used as an alternative to gradient descent.
+On a higher level you can say that a [unvectorized implementation becomes a vectorized implementation](https://www.robinwieruch.de/linear-regression-gradient-descent-vectorization-javascript/).
+Thus it becomes computational efficient when performing machine learning algorithms and simpler as well.
+Furthermore, these matrix operations are used in a [normal equation](https://www.robinwieruch.de/multivariate-linear-regression-normal-equation-javascript) by default which is used as an alternative to gradient descent.

 {{% chapter_header "Octave / Matlab alike operations in JavaScript" "octave-javascript" %}}

-At some point, using math.js this way doesn't scale anymore.
+At some point, using math.js the proposed way doesn't scale anymore.
 You will do more than one matrix operation in complex mathematical expressions.
 What about the following expressions?

 {{< highlight javascript >}}
 theta - ALPHA / m * ((X * theta - y)' * X)'